ducktown/duckietown.org/classes/2017/17-TTIC/syllabus.md

 Office Hours: TBD in TTIC 429

-## Class Meetings
+## Lecture Times

-Mondays and Wednesdays from 9:00am--11:00am in TTIC Room TBD
+Mondays and Wednesdays from 9:00am--11:00am in TTIC TBD

 Lab sessions will take place on the 4th floor of the TTIC building in the south-east corner.